abhiwand/atk/README.md

 * shared/ - mostly code for our meta-data repository, SQL scripts for our meta-data repository
 * testutils/ - some test utility code that get re-used between tests in different modules
 * tools/ - tools that aren't really part of our product
-* tools/scala-coverage/ - some scripts for getting scala code coverage numbers

 # Links